wyattharrell/wyattharrell.github.io/about.md

 **Honors and Awards**
 * Florida State University Undergraduate Tony DiBenedetto Student Employee of the Year (Overall Winner)
 * Student App of the Month in London App Brewery’s monthly newsletter, The L.A.B.
 Report
 * One of only two coxswains chosen to represent the United States through a 3-month selection camp.
-Competed at the 2015 World Rowing Junior Championships in Rio de Janeiro, Brazil and placed fourth in the world, the best finish for our division since 2005
+Competed at the 2015 World Rowing Junior Championships in Rio de Janeiro, Brazil

 ## Resume